techlerah-cmd/e-commerce/frontend/SEO_COMPLETE.md

-# ✅ SEO Implementation Complete - LèRah Royal Elegance
+# ✅ SEO Implementation Complete - Lerah Royal Elegance

 ## 🎉 Congratulations!

-Your LèRah e-commerce website is now fully optimized for search engines with comprehensive meta tags, structured data, and all necessary files for Google Search Console submission.
+Your Lerah e-commerce website is now fully optimized for search engines with comprehensive meta tags, structured data, and all necessary files for Google Search Console submission.

 ---